openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

             15  ASSIGMMENT-WEIGHTAGE  PIC 9(03).
 ```

 Here, we are defining a degree program which has 10 courses and each course will have 8 assignments.
-What if we don't know how many times will a table element will occur?
+What if we don't know how many times a table element will occur?
 To solve that, we can use variable-length table, using the OCCURS DEPENDING ON (ODO) clause which we will be going into more details on a later section.

 ## Referring to an item in a table